uibcdf/Molecular-Systems/docs/Installation.md

 ## Latest stable version

-The latest stable version of MolModMT can be installed from the UIBCDF Anaconda channel:
+The latest stable version of UIBCDF_test_systems can be installed from the UIBCDF Anaconda channel:

 ```bash
 conda -c uibcdf uibcdf_test_systems